rnons/ted2srt/README.md

 yarn start
 ```

-You need to install [zephyr](https://github.com/coot/zephyr) and run `yarn build` once, so that backend can start correctly.
+Run `yarn build:dev` once, so that backend can start correctly.

 ### Backend